alfredrc/beeping-docs/docs/en/components/sdk-iphone.md

 $ sh build.sh
 ```

-- You can find in framework in the directory ./build/Universal
+- You can find the framework in the directory ./build/Universal

 ## Links